SajalNeetable/leadiq-landing-page/LeadIQ/ClientApp/src/blogs/2019-02-27-the-proper-way-to-cold-email-my-trip-to-university-of-new-hampshire.md

 ogType: website
 published: false
 title: 'The Proper Way To Cold Email: My Trip To University of New Hampshire'
----
+description: >-
   We tend to always put so much pressure on ourselves during the first day of school.
 When I was asked to join Ryan at University of New Hampshire for a talk.
 I freaked out, I had so many questions:

   1. Will I fit in?
 2. Is Katy Perry still a thing?
 3. Do they know who Snoop Dogg is?
 4. How do the kids dress now?

   All these questions had nothing to do with the fact we were going there to teach.
 Also, I am at least 7 years older then all those kids.
 Why am I so needy for acceptance?
 I realized in that moment, we always tend to fall back into our old habits.
+---

 ## Rate My Pitch